-I’m not here to talk about the in-depth specifics of accreditation and how to do it.
+Let's talk about the importance of mapping your medical education curriculum for the next accreditation site visit.
+Don't worry, this isn't an in-depth article on the step-by-step process that is preparing for accreditation.
 That’s a different topic for a different article.
 Actually, that’s a topic for one of the friendly accreditation experts with whom I work: Dr. Brandy Close and Dr. Alexis Rossi.
 (Just don’t tell them Dan sent you.
 Please and thank you in advance.)

-Today, we’re here to think about how we go about preparing for our next accreditation visit.
+Today, we’re here to think about the big picture of how we go about preparing for our next accreditation visit.

-Tell me if this sounds familiar (seriously, tell us on social media @DaVinci_Ed): you realize your program has its next site visiting coming up in two years because you have a self-study to complete in preparation for it.
+Tell me if this sounds familiar: you realize your program has its next site visiting coming up in two years because you have a self-study to complete in preparation for it.
 Of course, part of the visit requires that your entire program’s curriculum is mapped.
 You may have collected learning objectives and course goals, and likely have a stash of syllabi filed away, but have you proactively mapped your curriculum over the past seven years?

 This scenario is all too familiar for health sciences programs.
 It was recently my program’s experience…and I quickly learned we weren’t alone.
 For us and so many other institutions, accreditation is an event for which we need to prepare.
 Being reactionary to the accreditation preparation process only increases stress and greatly decreases our ability to complete our typical daily, weekly, and even monthly tasks.
 We all know that getting through each semester can be a grind.
 When we try to retroactively map the curriculum on top of our regular tasks, our normal goals are even harder to achieve.